feponiel/ignite-courses-vault/ignite-nodejs/projects/project-01/documentation.md

 <br />

 ## Expected errors
-`[400] Bad Request`: If this error is occurring, you're probably trying to make a request without enough data, or incorrect data.
+`[400] Invalid or missing user information.`: If this error is occurring, you're probably trying to create an user without enough data, or incorrect data.

+`[404] Not found!`: You're probably trying to get a nonexistent resource.

+`[409] User already exists.`: If this error is occurring, you're probably trying create an user with an email already in use.

+`[409] Email is already in use.`: If this error is occurring, you're probably trying to edit an user with an email already in use.